SayyedAsifRizvi/SayyedAsifRizvi/README .md

-# Hi there, I'm Devarshee Gaurav Das 👋
+# Hi there, I'm Sayyed Asif Rizvi 👋

 ## About Me
 I'm a passionate Data Analyst with expertise in Python (Pandas, NumPy, Matplotlib, Seaborn), SQL, Power BI, and data visualization.
 I am currently looking for roles that involve SQL, Python, and Power BI.